pdmxdd/personal-site/content/resume/index.md

 He chuckled and remarked that I was looking for a job that is similar to what he is currently doing.
 I told him I did not know that LaunchCode may be interested in someone with my skill-set and remarked that "Yes, I am very interested in a job that would be performing similar evaluations to the one we just completed.".

 A couple of weeks pass, I graduate from UMSL, and I get an email from the individual that completed my LaunchCode evaluation stating that LaunchCode had just opened a new position and he thought I might be a good fit.
 I applied, interviewed, and landed the job.
-That's where my professional relationship with LaunchCode began and happy to say I have grown as an individual and professional.
-I was able to work on my original aspiration of **evaluating and hiring tech talent** directly and was able to create the guide for new Candidate Engagement Managers and advanced into working on entirely new problems for LaunchCode!
+That's where my professional relationship with LaunchCode began and I am happy to say I have grown as an individual and professional.
+I was able to work on my original aspiration of **evaluating and hiring tech talent** directly and was able to create the guide for new Candidate Engagement Managers.
+I eventually advanced into working on entirely new problems for LaunchCode!

 {{% /expand %}}